dmbarbour/glas/docs/GlasCLI.md

         glas --script.FileExt (ScriptFile) (Args)

-FileExt may be anything we can use as a file extension, including multiple extensions.
+FileExt may be anything we can use as a file extension, including composite extensions.
 Intended usage context is a shebang script file within Linux:

         #!/usr/bin/glas --script.g
         program goes here